solita/solita.github.com/_posts/2016-06-22-hello-beercraft.md

 tags:
 - Beercraft
 ---
 Solita wanted to have their own beer.
-We had our internal voting for the taste of the beer and passion passion ale won the contest.
-At 21.6.2016 we got chance to taste 20l of the beer and make adjustements to it.
+We had our internal voting for the taste and name for the beer and "Intohimo" passion pale ale won the contest.
+At 21.6.2016 we got chance to taste 20l of the beer and make adjustments to it.
 All started with bus trip from Solita's office at Helsinki to Tuusula.
-We had great time already in the bus in discussion of projects and in expectations of the upcoming beer.
+We had great time already in the bus in discussion of projects and expectations of the upcoming beer.

 Here is our passion pale ale in the glass.
 ![Tools](/img/hello-beercraft/glass_of_beer.jpg)